20% Off Sitewide!

 The antibacterial properties of lavender oil make it a valuable natural remedy.
+The broader activity of essential oils includes antiviral, antifungal, and antibacterial properties, with studies showing that essential oils like eucalyptus and tea tree oil can inhibit the growth of or inactivate various pathogens, including viruses and bacteria.
 While it’s well-known for its calming effects on the mind and body, not a lot of people know that it also harbours this potent secret.

 As it is well known, pure lavender oil is derived from the lavender plant Lavandula angustifolia.
 Usually, it is extracted through a meticulous process of steam distillation, ensuring that all the beneficial properties of the lavender plant are carefully preserved.